My Favorite Year (album)

 My Favorite Year is the debut solo album by American singer, guitarist and keyboardist Tony Scalzo of Fastball fame.
 It was engineered by Joe Blaney, who helped to engineer The Clash's fifth album Combat Rock.
-Work on the album started on 2011, when Tony started a Kickstarter program.
+Work on the album started in 2011, when Tony started a Kickstarter program.
 According to Tony, the songs he co-wrote with his Fastball colleague Miles Zuniga were originally created as Fastball tracks, but were not included in any of the band's records.
 He defined the genre of the album as "melodic pop".